Hibaldstow

 - Check our Census Resource page for county-wide resources.

-- The Anglican church is dedicated to St. Hibbald who is said to be buried here.
-The date of origin is unknown, but the original tower collapsed in July, 1875, and its arch has since been rebuilt.
+- The Anglican church is dedicated to Saint Hibbald from the 7th century who is said to be buried here.

 - Sources differ on the spelling of the saint's name.
 Some list it as Hybbald, some as Hybald, and some as Hilbald.
 Because there was no standard for spelling in those ancient times, you may take your pick.